 Noble Purpose

-A noble purpose emerges from your deepest being as a person, as a collective or as an organization, and from the ‘divine’ meaning that you wish to give to the existence of yourself, your collective, or your organization.
-The word noble means possessing outstanding or admirable qualities that we put at service.
-You could say nobility of spirit.
-It refers to the greatness of the reason why an individual, a collective or an organization exist, which implies that it is to the benefit of others, society, and Humankind.
+A Noble Purpose emerges from our deepest being as a person, a collective or an organization.
+It is the ‘profound’ meaning that we wish to give to our existence, our collective, or our organization.
+The word noble – which has nothing to do with aristocracy – means possessing admirable qualities that we put at service in an undispitable way.
+It’s the nobility of intention, referring to the greatness of the reason why an individual, a collective or an organization exists.
+Always implying that it is to the benefit of others, society, Humankind.

-We see a fundamental distinction between a ‘material objective’ and a ‘noble purpose’.
-Both are necessary, but their meaning is very different.
-The impact of a noble purpose is of a totally different order, compared to what can be achieved by reaching a ‘material objective’.
+There is a fundamental distinction between a material objective and a Noble Purpose.
+Both are necessary, but the impact of a Noble Purpose is of a totally different order, compared to what can be achieved by reaching a material objective.
 The picture makes the differences totally clear.

 A material objective is not intrinsically noble.
-It is rooted in something that we want to achieve for our own purposes.
-Objectives are fundamentally inward-looking, focused on us and not on the wider world outside.
+It is rooted in something that we want to achieve, often for our own benefit.
+Objectives, for sure relevant to have, are fundamentally inward-looking, focused on us and not on the wider world outside.

-A noble purpose is in some way eternal, in the sense that it is not limited in time and doesn’t have to be achieved by a certain date.
-A noble purpose emerges from your deepest being as a person, as a collective or as an organization, and from the ‘divine’ meaning that you wish to give to the existence of yourself, your collective or your organization.
-It is this that makes a noble purpose something beyond time, something eternal.
-Once we have identified and defined a noble purpose, we can no longer live or act without it.
-We become our noble purpose.
-We achieve our own full realization through the realization of that noble purpose.
+A Noble Purpose is in some way eternal, isn’t limited in time and doesn’t have to be achieved by a certain date.
+A Noble Purpose emerges from our deepest being as a person, as a collective or as an organization, and from the ‘divine’ meaning that we wish to give to the existence of ourselves, our collective or our organization.
+It is this that makes a Noble Purpose something beyond time boundaries.

 How can we inspire you?